-The post explains the construction of a homemade 10 watt LED lamp using 10 to 12 numbers of 1 watt LEds.
+The post explains the construction of a homemade 10 watt LED lamp using ready made 12 V SMPS adapter.
 The project was successfully built by Mr. Debabrata Mandal.

 In many of previous posts I have discussed the use of 1 watt white LEDs for making high efficiency LED lamps for implementing in homes for high bright, low consumption illumination.